 30#.
 Decorate with Neutral Abstract Art

-Select a few large pieces of abstract art in muted tones like charcoal, sand, and cream to add personality to your walls.
-Abstract art provides a sense of emotion and depth without being overly literal or distracting from the room’s peace.
+Select a few large pieces of abstract art in muted tones like charcoal, sand, and cream.
+These colors add personality to your walls without becoming overwhelming or disrupting your home’s peace.

 31#.
 Use Low-Wattage Warm Lighting